-No more than one month after my mother, Joanne, lost a brief four-month battle with Leukemia, friends gathered from near and far to celebrate her life - and the life of my father, Butch, who succumbed in 2008 to asbestos-triggered lung cancer brought on by his work at Ground Zero - while also raising money to get me back on my feet.
+No more than one month after my mother, Joanne, died lost a brief bout with Leukemia, friends gathered from near and far to celebrate her life — and the life of my father, Butch, who succumbed in 2008 to lung cancer brought on by his work at Ground Zero — while simultaneously raising money to get me back on my feet.

 And so, the first ever Cancer Can't Kill Love Benefit Concert was born.
-Named after a sermon spoken at my mother's funeral and thrown together by a few close friends, the November, 2013 fundraiser served as a platform for local bands to share the stage and supporters to make a toast, all with one common goal: to tell cancer to take a hike.
-We raised a humble $600 -- half of which went to the Leukemia & Lymphoma Society in my mother's name and memory.
+Named after a sermon spoken at my mother's funeral and thrown together by a few close friends in the back of a Bay Ridge bar on NFL Sunday, the November 2013 fundraiser served as a platform for local bands to share the stage and supporters to make a toast, all with one common goal: to tell cancer to take a hike.
+There, we raised just over $1,000 - half of which went to the Leukemia & Lymphoma Society in my mother's name and memory.

 One year later, we raised the stakes.

 The Second Annual Cancer Can't Kill Love Benefit Concert saw six local bands, hundreds of attendees and over $6,000 in donations, every cent of which went straight to Stand Up To Cancer.
 The third blew our expectations out of the water and brought in an incredible $13,000 for Memorial Sloan Kettering Cancer Center — the very hospital my father called home for most of his treatment.
 Volume four did the same, racking up another (totally casual) $13,000.